Skip to content

 He has won several championships throughout his career, including the NXT Tag Team Championship and the WWE United States Championship.

-Some of his best fights include epic battles against the likes of John Cena and Roman Reigns.
+Some of his best fights include epic battles against John Cena and Roman Reigns.

 11. Funaki – 5’7”

-The former WWE Tag Team Champion has proven that size doesn’t matter in the world of professional wrestling.
+The former WWE Tag Team Champion has proven that size doesn’t matter in professional wrestling.
 With his unique style and incredible athleticism, Funaki has been a standout performer in the WWE for over two decades.
-Some of his most memorable moments include his time as part of the Japanese tag team Kai-Sai and his feud with the Big Show.
+Some of his most memorable moments include his time with the Japanese tag team Kai-Sai and his feud with the Big Show.

 10. Jamie Noble – 5’7”